sollecitom/software-product-development-blog/content/posts/2023/2023-12-05-start-with-a-skeleton-not-to-die-a-zombie.md

 2. It yields a software system that works end-to-end, so you can iterate on it, and move from a complete system that works to a different complete system that works.
 This is much safer and faster, de-risking your progress.
 3. You can put automated tests in place, to prevent any new functionality from breaking your desired system-wide properties.

+Wait a minute though, what about YAGNI?
+Are we not wasting time trying to imagine a future that will never happen?
+Should we not face these challenges when and if they manifest?

 TODO

 Trying to add system-wide aspects later on is always much harder.